 Range of studies

-The courses offered by the Institute aim to educate specialists in literary and cultural studies whose broad historical knowledge and analytical skills enable them to independently familiarise themselves with complex contexts, to behave critically towards them and to communicate them.
+The courses offered by the institute aim to educate specialists in literary and cultural studies whose broad historical knowledge and analytical skills enable them to independently familiarise themselves with complex contexts, to behave critically towards them and to communicate them.

 Teacher training or specialist studies

-The first-year students of the institute have to choose whether they want to take up a teaching profession or a subject.
+The first year students of the institute have to choose whether they want to take up a teaching profession or a subject.

 The Teacher Training Course prepares students for a teaching profession in German at grammar schools and comprehensive schools or vocational colleges and is run together with the neighbouring Institute for Linguistics and Communication Studies, which is responsible for the linguistic part of the course.

-The "Literature and Linguistics" programme, on the other hand, trains generalists.
+The "Literature and Linguistics" program, on the other hand, trains generalists.
 The course does not aim at a pre-defined profession, but at the development of a unique profile according to personal interests and competences.
 The internships, which are firmly anchored in the studies, help to trace one's own professional career.
 The graduates of the course, which the Institute of German and General Literary Studies, together with the Institute of English, American and Romance Languages and Literatures and the Institute of Philosophy as its partners in the "Literature and Linguistics" section of the Faculty of Philosophy, supports, today, work in many different fields.